vivqu/vivqu.github.io/_posts/2020-10-18-digital-gardens.md

 <hr class="section-divider" />

-<footnote>This article was last updated on 10/18/2020. v1 is 2,654 words and took 7.9 hours to write and edit.</footnote>
+<footer>This article was last updated on 10/18/2020. v1 is 2,654 words and took 7.9 hours to write and edit.</footer>